collective/collective.geo.bundle/docs/corepackages.rst

 This package includes `OpenLayers`_ framework in Plone.

-You can include an `Openlayers`_ map in a Plone page using a `BrowserView <http://developer.plone.org/views/browserviews.html>`_ or a `Page template <http://docs.zope.org/zope2/zope2book/ZPT.html>`_.
+You can include an `Openlayers`_ map in a page using a `BrowserView <http://developer.plone.org/views/browserviews.html>`_ or a `Page template <http://docs.zope.org/zope2/zope2book/ZPT.html>`_.

-There is a simple Plone integration example:
+There is a simple integration example:

 .. code-block:: html